25

 • 3

 @MarkTrapp a feature-request which is a duplicate of a discussion?
 You might be confusing the two.
 Thanks for the link though, I seemingly up voted that one already.
 However, it was declined because "declining the specific request, because we aren't renaming closed."
 I don't intend to rename 'closed'.
 Before you reply, consider rereading your comment here.
-Mar 11, 2012 at 4:23
+Commented Mar 11, 2012 at 4:23

 • 6